mongodb/docs/source/tutorial/write-a-tumblelog-application-with-django-mongodb-engine.rst

    python manage.py shell

-Create the first post using the following sequence of operations
+Create the first post using the following sequence of operations:

 .. code-block:: pycon